BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-02-27-streaming-recommendation.md

 ## How to release a recommender system?

 First of all, check offline metrics.
 They’re still a valuable hint.
 Then, analyse the recommendations with people from the editorialist team.

+*Note that this kind of analysis is very subjective.*

 Finally, deliver the functionality to a small portion of your users.

 **We configured an AB test that gives recommendations to 5% of users.
 With dashboards, we study the impacts.**